Odyno/jquery-position-picker/README.md

 jquery-position-picker
 ======================================

-A jQuery scripts that creates a location picker on your webpage using OpenLayer as map view and geocoding with Google Geocoding API.
+A jQuery plugin that creates a location picker on your webpage using OpenLayer as map view and geocoding with Google Geocoding API.
 Works on touchscreen.
 Easy to customize markup and CSS.
 This is a code repository, but if you want a demo page, the newest live demo will always be http://www.staniscia.net/repository/lat-lon-picker/
 Also, you might find other interesting things on my blog at http://www.staniscia.net